Get your party started with 13 of our best Mexican and Southwestern salsa, cheese dip, bean dip, and guacamole recipes.

 for a delicious meal.

-We love the spiciness of this queso dip, but more a milder dip, prepare with regular pasteurized cheese product.
+We love the spiciness of this queso, but if you like a milder dip, prepare it with a regular pasteurized cheese product.

 This sour cream won't cut through the spice!
 Seasoned with chipotle peppers, this recipe will give your Mexican recipes just

 Save time by picking up gourmet salsa in a jar and adding a couple quick ingredients for fresh, homemade taste.

 Serve this delicious salsa with chips to munch on before—and during—the main meal.

 Spice things up with Colby-Pepper Jack Cheese Dip, a twist on creamy chicken enchiladas.
 You can make ahead and keep warm

 in a fondue pot or mini slow cooker the day of your party.

 Instead of fish eggs, this Southern version of caviar features down-home veggies.
 Make it a day ahead for the best flavor.

 This zesty dip proves you can stay on your diet and still enjoy the party.
 Blend seven ingredients in a food processor (or